 They point pointedly at what Lagos Ambode Akinwunmi is doing for tourism saying that it is commendable.
 From the outset, it was clear Ambode meant business because during his campaign as All Progressives Congress (APC) gubernatorial candidate in 2015, Akinwunmi was laying emphasis on the fact that he wants to turn Lagos State to a tourism hub.

 Tourism is an export earner.
 Where you have foreigners coming into your country you always earn exports.
 In other words, people are bringing in foreign exchange to spend in your economy.
 The same thing when you export your product out, you earn foreign exchange.
 People are not aware of the potential of tourism.

-Buhari didn’t include tourism to his economic plan during 2015 General Elections campaign.
+Buhari didn’t include tourism to their economic plan during 2015 General Elections campaign.
 Tagged ‘Buhari Means Business’ he said farming and mining will be given high priority.

-Buhari did not include tourism as one of the areas his administration will pay more attention to create wealth for our people, from our culture, our food, costumes, crafts and hospitality and people have seen the negative impact on the nation’s economy.
+Buharidid not include tourism as one of the areas his administration will pay more attention to create wealth for our people, from our culture, our food, costumes, crafts and hospitality and people saw the negative impact.

 Tourism industry operators said government is paying lip-service to the travel and tourism sector, complaining that Tourism, the leading foreign exchange earner and representing one in every seven jobs, ought to be a crucial factor in Nigeria’s economic recovery.

 No wonder in 2016, when crude oil prices fell worldwide and it was driving a rethink.
 People started thinking, all of a sudden the big revenue earner is drying up, so they were looking at what new area they can now go into.
 Interestingly, people were looking at tourism.